int

 Missouri

 Missouri also has more than a dozen casinos.
-Local Gaming Commission regularly receives information about the average return level in the state's casinos.
+The Local Gaming Commission regularly receives information about the average return level in the state's casinos.
 Rates vary from 89% to 91.5%.
 They include not only slot machines but also video poker, electronic keno, and some other games.

 Slot machines in Missouri casinos